ccdarvin/Machine-Learning/README.md

 ## Update

-In this repository just the first and second courses are available, the third course is not available because this content is as articles or tutorials on entredata.org[https://entredata.org]
+In this repository just the first and second courses are available, the third course is not available because this content is as articles or tutorials in [entreda.org](https://entreda.org).